Bas de Gaay Fortman: Political views

 As a devoted human rights activist, De Gaay Fortman has championed the idea that every human being has human dignity which is meant to convey an idea of absolute and inherent worth.
 He outlined the necessary preconditions for broad respect for human dignity through his "Golden Triangle of Human Dignity".
 Each corner of the triangle houses one of the three manifestations of human dignity: human security, human rights, and human development.

 Private life

 De Gaay Fortman adheres to the reformed religion.
 He is a member of the De Gaay Fortman family.
 His father was Gaius de Gaay Fortman, a prominent Dutch politician who served as Minister of the Interior.
 W. F. and B. de Gaay Fortman served as members of the Senate together, but representing different political parties.

-De Gaay Fortman is a well travelled man.
-As a member of parliament, international observer, researcher or visiting professor, he has visited a lot of countries in South America, Africa and Asia focusing on Zambia and Malawi.
+De Gaay Fortman is known for travelling to many places.
+As a member of parliament, international observer, researcher or visiting professor, he has visited numerous countries in South America, Africa and Asia focusing on Zambia and Malawi.
 In addition to Dutch, he is fluent in French, English, German, Chewa, Spanish and Afrikaans.